anilmainali/Java/README.md

 Tips: Select and Copy the Variable value and paste into your favorite text editor and save it.
 ~

+Note: The PATH environment variable is a series of directories separated by semicolons (;)

+WARNING: Do not delete this path.Append the path with with semicolon;

 # Step 4 — Download Eclipse Neon.